-Before we begin the analysis I think it is important to know what a Christian Apologist does.
-Quite simply, they are a branch of Christian theology that defends Christianity against objections through the use of the Bible, pseudoscience, philosophy and moral persuasion.
+Before we begin the analysis, I think it is important to know what a Christian Apologist does.
+Quite simply, they are a branch of Christian theology that defends Christianity against objections through the use of the Bible, pseudoscience, philosophy, and moral persuasion.
 There are many types of apologetics that you can learn about here.

-Overall, we rate the Christian Apologetics & Research Ministry (CARM) to be a quackery level pseudoscience website for promotion of non-scientific dogma.
-(D. Van Zandt 11/2/2018)
+Overall, we rate the Christian Apologetics & Research Ministry (CARM) as a quackery-level pseudoscience website for promoting non-scientific dogma.
+(D. Van Zandt 11/2/2018) Updated (06/17/2022)